-- 5.1 Sub contracted activity is a fundamental part of the College's provision.
-The quality of the provision will be monitored and managed through the existing College QA processes and procedures, as amended in order to fully encompass all sub contracted activity, - 5.2 This Policy positions sub-contracted provision as a core part of the College activity to enable continuous improvements in quality of teaching and learning for both the College and its subcontractor's.
-This will be achieved through the sharing of effective practice across the supply chain, for example through the Self-Assessment Report process.
+- 5.1.
+The quality of the provision will be monitored and managed through the existing College QA processes and procedures, as amended in order to fully encompass all sub-contracted activity. - 5.2.
+This policy positions sub-contracted provision as a core part of the College activity to enable continuous improvements in quality of teaching and learning for both the College and its sub-contractors.
+This will be achieved through the sharing of effective practice across the supply chain, for example, through the Self Assessment Report process.